openebs-archive/openebs-docs/docs/introduction.md

 1. **Volume Controller Pod**

-   Each volume will have its own storage controller a.k.a volume controller Pod.
+   Each volume will have its own storage controller a.k.a volume controller pod.
 Some benefits of having a dedicated storage controller per volume are:

    - managing the storage with the same tools that you use to manage Kuberentes objects (like *kubectl*)
    - scaling up/down replicas as they are deployments with node/pod affinity constraints